westcoastcode-se/gohtml/README.md

 # gohtml

-A low-latency HTML components renderer using Go functions
+A functional low-latency HTML components renderer

 This is, somewhat, under development.
 Mostly for my amusement at the moment